 Note:

 If you select the Custom option on the Preset methods drop-down menu, select an option from the Combination method drop-down menu.
 The Combination method options include the following:

-• Use the Sum option to use the sum value of the variables.
+- Use the Sum option to sum the weighted scores.

-• Use the Mean option to use the mean (or average) value of the variables.
+- Use the Mean option to use the mean (or average) of the weighted scores.

-• Use the Multiply option to use the multiplied value of the variables.
+- Use the Multiply option to use the product of the weighted scores.

-• Use the Geometric mean option to use the geometric mean value of the variables.
+- Use the Geometric mean option to use the geometric mean of the weighted scores.

+Note: